plengauer/opentelemetry-bash/README.md

 ```

 ### Span Events
-Customize your spans by manually adding a span event with the span handle.
+Customize your spans by manually adding span events with the span handle.
 This is only possible between `otel_span_start` and `otel_span_end` for the respective span handle.
 Valid types for event attributes `string`, `int`, `float`, and `auto`.
 The `auto` type will try to guess the type based on the value.
 ```bash
 event_handle="$(otel_event_create "my event")"
 otel_event_attribute "$event_handle" key=value